ReplicantCoder9000/Flux/DEPLOYMENT.md

    - **Advanced** > **Add Environment Variable**:
      - `NEXT_PUBLIC_API_URL`: The URL of your server + `/graphql` (e.g., https://flux-image-generator-server.onrender.com/graphql)
 4. Click "Create Static Site"

+## Important Note About Deployment Architecture

+This deployment setup uses a decoupled architecture:

+- The server is deployed as an API-only service that handles GraphQL requests
+- The client is deployed as a separate static site
+- The client communicates with the server via the GraphQL API endpoint
+- The server does NOT serve the client's static files

 ## Step 4: Update CORS Settings